In this Article

 - Seychelles, with a bright and colorful sunburst design

-- Taiwan, with a silvery sun set on a blue rectangle in the corner
+- Taiwan, with a silver sun on a blue rectangle in the corner

 - Uruguay, with the Sun of May set in the corner of a blue and white striped flag